How To Soften Chest Hair After Trimming

 Hair conditioner

-This is my favorite leave-in conditioner for all types of hair.
+This is my favorite leave-in conditioner for all hair types.

 Hydrating masque